haribo256/home-dns-refresh/README.md

 ## How to run the command

-1. Run the command to display the usage
+Run the command to display the usage:

   ```sh
   home-dns-refresh --help
   ```

-2. Which will show the options to run with.
+Which will show the options to run with:

   ```
   home-dns-refresh